"Expert Financial Aid Consultants"

 Here are a few quick tips for getting the most for your buck during a recession:

 Fine Print- When you receive your loan information, read the fine print.
-With interest rates dropping, the Federal Reserve may make privat loans seem low.
+With interest rates dropping, the Federal Reserve may make private loans seem low.
 However, payments will increase when interest rates rise again.

 Federal Loans- If possible, stick with them.
 If you only borrow with Stafford and Perkins loans, you will avoid heavy debt upon graduation and your interest rates will not jump.
 You may also be eligible for forgiveness if you opt for a public service career.